mongodb/specifications/source/crud/crud.rst

   enum ReturnDocument {
     /**
-     * Indicates to return the document before the update, replacement, or insert occured.
+     * Indicates to return the document before the update, replacement, or insert occurred.
      */
      BEFORE,
     /**
-     * Indicates to return the document after the update, replacement, or insert occured.
+     * Indicates to return the document after the update, replacement, or insert occurred.
      */
      AFTER
   }